 Where can I place a sports bet in Indiana?

 You can place an in-person sports bet in Indiana at one of the state’s brick-and-mortar casinos, racetracks, and off-track betting parlors.
 Indiana has 13 casinos/racinos.
-Mobile and online sports betting became available in October 2019 and the current operators are BetRivers, DraftKings, and FanDuel.
+Mobile and online sports betting became available in October 2019 and there are several operators up and running, including BetRivers, DraftKings, and FanDuel.

 How old does a bettor have to be in Indiana?

 In order to place a legal sports bet in Indiana, the bettor must be at least 21 years of age.

 Do I have to be in Indiana to place a sports bet online?

 Yes, state regulations require that bettors are physically located within Indiana state boundaries in order to place a sports bet.
 Indiana’s mobile and sportsbooks use geolocation technology to determine if a sports bettor is within state lines in order to be eligible to make a wager.

 Bettors can wager on all professional and collegiate sports, although there is no betting on esports or amateur athletes younger than 18.

 What types of bets can I make at Indiana online sportsbooks?